inveniosoftware/docs-invenio-rdm/docs/operate/customize/static_pages.md

 └── my_site/my_custom_base_template.html
 ```

-After making this change, you'll have to restart your instance and run
+After making this change, you will have to restart your instance and run

 ```bash
 pipenv run invenio rdm pages create --force